htdebeer/virtual_botanical_laboratory/README.md

     -   **Import**ing other l-systems
     -   **`&`** operator
     -   Other stuff from later in the book
+    -   Derive a successor in a separate (worker) thread
 -   **Interpretation**:
     -   Rendering **3D** interpretations
 -   An **improved user interface**.
 The current interface is just a placeholder.
 Enough to configure and experiment with l-systems, but in not user-friendly.
 Feel free to replace it with something better, pull requests are welcome!

+    -   make derivation and rendering cancellable.

 References
 ==========